telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/management_interface_v1.md

 Responses:

-When an appender is found given its name:
+Appender is found given its name:
 ```
 {"success":"true","appender":"[{"name":".....","layout":"......"}]}
 ```

-When there aren't an appender with a given name:
+There aren't an appender with a given name:
 ```
 {"success":"false","result":"Appender name not found"}
 ```

-When an invalid `transient` parameter is given:
+Invalid `transient` parameter is given:
 ```
-{"success":"false","result":{"Invalid 'transient' parameter"}}
+{"success":"false","result":"Invalid 'transient' parameter"}
 ```

 [Top](#top)